 - Noble Fugitive: Pablo Neruda fled Chile to evade arrest.
 Later, the warrant for his arrest is revoked and he gets to return home.

-- Retronym: It was released in the U.S. as The Postman in 1995.
+- Retronym: It was released in the U.S. as The Postman in 1995; New York City theaters retained its original Il Postino title.
 Later releases title it Il Postino: The Postman.

 - Someone to Remember Him By: Mario dies before his son is born.